Prodeko/vaaliplatta/README.md

 export async function down(db: Kysely<any>): Promise<void> {}
 ```
 3. The backend runs up migrations by default in [backend/src/index.ts](./backend/src/index.ts)

+After running the migration up, you need to run `npm run kysely-codegen` to create types for the new db schema.
+This creates the file `db.d.ts`, which is tracked in git.
+Therefore, you only need to run kysely-codegen when creating new migrations.

 If the migration fails in dev environment, just run docker compose down and docker compose up.